CAMRA: Copilot for AMR Annotation: Acknowledgement

 \section{Acknowledgement}

 This research was supported by the NSF National AI Institute for Student-AI Teaming (iSAT) under grant DRL 2019805.
 The opinions expressed are those of the authors and do not represent views of the NSF.
 The authors extend their heartfelt gratitude to Adam Zheng, Brad Johnson, Skatje Myers, Elizabeth Spaulding and Jie Cao for their unwavering support in handling hosting technicalities.
 Additionally, Dr. Alexis Palmer's suggestions in shaping the user study design.
+We thank the infrustructure and computational resources support from Chameleon Cloud \cite{keahey2020lessons} to make this project possible.